MicrochipTech/AzureDemo_RNWF/avr128db48_rnwf02/README.md

 A Python script has been provided to help you easily program the device's certificate & key files into the RNWF02PC module.

-* Open a `Command Prompt` window and use the `cd` commands to navigate to the `\AzureDemo_RNWF\avr128db48_rnwf02\cert-key-flash-tool\python_script` directory.
+1. Open a `Command Prompt` window and use the `cd` commands to navigate to the `\AzureDemo_RNWF\avr128db48_rnwf02\cert-key-flash-tool\python_script` directory.

-* Execute the following command to install the Python packages required for executing the script (if `pip` is an unrecognized command, try using `pip3`):
+2. Execute the following command to install the Python packages required for executing the script (if `pip` is an unrecognized command, try using `pip3`):

     ```bash
     pip install -r requirements.txt
     ```

-* Execute the following command to get a list of all the **certificates** that are currently programmed in the RNWF02PC module (if `python` is an unrecognized command, try using `python3` or `py -3`):
+3. Execute the following command to get a list of all the **certificates** that are currently programmed in the RNWF02PC module (if `python` is an unrecognized command, try using `python3` or `py -3`):

     ```bash
     python file_transfer.py list cert
     ```

-* Load the device **certificate** file (e.g. `<Common_Name>.pem`) into the RNWF02PC module by executing the following command line (and which uses the Common Name (CN) as the name of the **certificate** file stored in the module):
+4. Load the device **certificate** file (e.g. `<Common_Name>.pem`) into the RNWF02PC module by executing the following command line (and which uses the Common Name (CN) as the name of the **certificate** file stored in the module):

     ```bash
     python file_transfer.py load cert -f "<Common_Name>" -p "../../cert-chain-gen-scripts/devcerts/<Common_Name>/<Common_Name>.pem"
     ```

-    For example:
+    For example, to program the example device certificate (Common Name = "rnwf02_device_01") that has been provided, the exact command line to execute would be:

     ```bash
     python file_transfer.py load cert -f "rnwf02_device_01" -p "../../cert-chain-gen-scripts/devcerts/rnwf02_device_01/rnwf02_device_01.pem"
     ```

-* Execute the following command to get a list of all the **keys** that are currently programmed in the RNWF02PC module  (if `python` is an unrecognized command, try using `python3` or `py -3`):
+5. Execute the following command to get a list of all the **keys** that are currently programmed in the RNWF02PC module  (if `python` is an unrecognized command, try using `python3` or `py -3`):

     ```bash
     python file_transfer.py list key
     ```

-* Load the device **key** file (e.g. `<Common_Name>.key`) into the RNWF02PC module by executing the following command line (and which uses the Common Name (CN) as the name of the **key** file stored in the module):
+6. Load the device **key** file (e.g. `<Common_Name>.key`) into the RNWF02PC module by executing the following command line (and which uses the Common Name (CN) as the name of the **key** file stored in the module):

     ```bash
     python file_transfer.py load key -f "<Common_Name>" -p "../../cert-chain-gen-scripts/devcerts/<Common_Name>/<Common_Name>.key"
     ```

-    For example:
+    For example, to program the example device key that has been provided, the exact command line to execute would be:

     ```bash
     python file_transfer.py load key -f "rnwf02_device_01" -p "../../cert-chain-gen-scripts/devcerts/rnwf02_device_01/rnwf02_device_01.key"
     ```

-* If needed in the future, previously-programmed certificates and/or keys can be deleted from the RNWF02PC module by executing the following commands:
+7. If needed in the future for maintenance purposes, previously-programmed certificates and/or keys can be deleted from the RNWF02PC module by executing the following commands:

     ```bash
     python file_transfer.py delete cert -f "<CERTIFICATE_NAME>"
     python file_transfer.py delete key -f "<KEY_NAME>"
     ```

-* Upon successful completion of uploading the device certificate & key files into the RNWF02PC module, the USB-to-UART converter can now be disconnected from the PC & RNWF02PC Add On Board.
+8. Upon successful completion of uploading the device certificate & key files into the RNWF02PC module, the USB-to-UART converter can now be disconnected from the PC & RNWF02PC Add On Board.
 Keep the RNWF02PC Add On Board powered on via the USB Type-C cable.

 ### Step 3 - Create an Azure IoT Central Cloud Application